MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/dsacategoryperformancereportrequest.md

 ms.author: eur
 description: Defines a DSA category performance report request.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # DSACategoryPerformanceReportRequest Data Object - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines a DSA category performance report request.
 Use this report to check the performance of your existing category targets or to find new categories worth targeting.

 You can request impressions, clicks, click-through rate, and average position for the dynamic ad categories that have triggered your ads.